Do you know about the THIRD type of autoimmune thyroid disease?

 T4 monotherapy finally became unsustainable after I fell into a severe health crisis for three months including random daily and nightly chest pain and tachycardia that triggered a numb or weak arm, legs, or severe lightheadedness.
 Walking, standing, and normal cognitive tasks became difficult.
 T3 levels fell even lower.
-Reverse T3 elevated far above reference.
-Reducing T4 dose offered temporary relief from chest pain but worsened hypothyroidism.
+Reverse T3 elevated far above reference, demonstrating the presence of a severe yet undiagnosed illness.
+Reducing T4 dose offered temporary relief from chest pain but worsened the hypothyroidism.
 Several attempts to return the T4 dose back to normal levels ended in severe pain and hospital emergency visits.

 How the antibody warps TSH-FT4-FT3 relationships

 What I experienced is a fluctuating pattern seen in others with active blocking antibodies during thyroid therapy (Tagami et al, 2019).

 The loss of normal T4 feedback on TSH happens partly because the antibody blocks the ultrashort feedback loop at the pituitary gland.
 The “ultrashort feedback loop” has also been called the “Brokken-Prummel-Wiersinga” feedback loop after the team that published a few articles about it in the early 2000s.
 This pituitary TSH feedback loop has been more extensively studied in hyperthyroid Graves’ disease, but the inverse happens at the same receptor in patients with blocking antibodies.